 Most non-EEA nationals who come to the UK for more than 6 months have to pay an immigration health surcharge.
 This is part of the process of applying for a visa.
 Find out more about health surcharging on GOV.UK.

-If you have to pay for treatment because you do not meet the residence conditions, this does not count as discrimination.
-However, you must be given clear information about charges in a way you understand.
-This could include providing information in a foreign language or an interpreter, if necessary.
-If you aren't given clear information, this might be discrimination and you can complain about it.
+If you don't meet the conditions for free treatment, you must be given clear information about charges in a way you understand.
+This could include providing information in your own language or through an interpreter.

 NHS hospital treatment